 When staying in a hotel it is a good idea to inspect your room for bed bugs as soon as you arrive.
 You do not want to unpack or settle in until you have checked to see if there are bed bugs in your room.

 Bring a small flashlight with you when going to stay at a hotel; this will make it easier to inspect your room.
 As soon as you arrive, keep your suitcase on the floor away from the bed or place it in the bathroom.
 These areas are less likely to have bed bugs.
 Never put your suitcase, clothes or personal items on the bed as this is the most common way to get bed bugs in your possessions and transfer them to your home.

 Another important place to inspect for bed bugs that is often overlooked is the luggage rack or valet.
-Once again, inspect carefully, concentrating on cracks and crevices.
-Bed bugs are often found on the luggage rack because they have come in on other travelers’ luggage.
+Inspect carefully, concentrating on cracks and crevices.
+Bed bugs maybe found on the luggage rack if they have come in on other travelers’ luggage.

 If you stay in a hotel room and are worried about bed bugs take these precautions when you return home to reduce the risk of bringing bed bugs into your home.

 - Vacuum your suitcase, inside and out.
 Once you have finished vacuuming your suitcase immediately discard the contents of the vacuum in a plastic bag which can be sealed tightly shut and then put in the trash.
-The suitcase can then be stored inside a large plastic bag or box to insure that if a bed bug did travel home it will not move from your suitcase into your home.
+The suitcase can then be stored inside a large plastic bag or box to insure, in the unlikely event that bed bugs did hitchhike, they cannot move from your suitcase into your home.

 - Shoes can be wiped down with a damp cloth and hot water to reduce the risk of them being infested with bed bugs.